seedlinggames/extra-stones/character_gen.md

 9. Climb, run, swim
 10. Know the old stories

-TODO: I'm creating a new inventory system around these.
+TODO: I'm creating a new starting inventory system around these.